Decarbonization

 Decarbonization Vision

-The Group's businesses focus on resource recycling, particularly through recycling materials, aiming to reduce CO2 emissions, including Scope 3 emissions, and the carbon footprint of our products (CFP).
-We are committed to meeting customer needs while advancing both resource circulation and decarbonization.
+Our group businesses are committed to resource recycling, particularly through expanding the use of recycled raw materials to reduce CO2 emissions, including Scope 3, across the supply chain.
+Our efforts here will allow us to focus on reducing the carbon footprint (CFP) of our products and meet customer needs while advancing both resource recycling and decarbonization.
 In June 2024, we developed a vision for decarbonization consisting of five initiatives.

 Decarbonization Vision

-We will promote decarbonization activities that simultaneously fulfill customer needs, provide integrated solutions to social challenges, and enhance the appeal of our products through the following five initiatives.
+We will implement decarbonization activities that simultaneously fulfill customer needs, provide integrated solutions to social challenges, and enhance the appeal of our products through the following five initiatives.

 - 1.Reduction of CO2 emissions centered on resource recycling